Serving People Hurt in Car Accidents Throughout Orange County

 Neale & Fhima represents car accident victims in Orange County to ensure they receive compensation for pain, suffering, and financial losses.
 After four decades in this business, we still believe clients should interact personally with their attorney – an approach that sets us apart from other firms.
 The results speak for themselves.

-We have a 99 percent success rate and more than $50 million in verdicts and settlements.
-If you are suffering because of someone else’s careless driving, we are here to help.
+We have a 99 percent success rate and have won more than $50 million in verdicts and settlements.
+If you are suffering because of someone else’s careless driving, our Orange County car accident lawyers are here to help.

 There are approximately 30,000 collisions in Orange County each year, and no two of them are the same.
 Part of our job as personal injury lawyers is to illustrate the unique aspects of every case to explain why the amount of compensation we are demanding for our client is reasonable.
 In broad terms, though, traffic accidents fall into one of several categories.
 The categories are based on the positions of the vehicles relative to each other at the time of impact:

 These accidents occur when a vehicle fails to decelerate in time to avoid contact with another vehicle that has stopped or slowed in front of it.
-The front of the first vehicle strikes the rear of the second vehicle.
-When the vehicle gets struck from behind, the force of the impact may push it forward into the rear of a third vehicle, or worse, out into cross traffic at an intersection.
+The front of the following vehicle strikes the rear of the forward vehicle.
+When a vehicle gets struck from behind, the force of the impact may push it forward into the rear of a third vehicle, or worse, out into cross-traffic at an intersection.

 These accidents occur when two vehicles collide while traveling in opposite directions on the same roadway.
 One of the vehicles may have drifted across the center median, attempted an unsafe pass on a two-lane highway, mistakenly entered the freeway on an exit ramp, driven the wrong way on a one-way street, or swerved into oncoming traffic to avoid colliding with an object in its own lane of travel.
 Injuries are usually catastrophic.